abhijeet11-8/numerical_analysis/README.md

 # Numerical Analysis Methods

-A collection of numerical analysis algorithms implemented in Python, based on topics taught in class.
+A collection of numerical analysis algorithms implemented in Python, based on topics taught in Numerical Analysis Course taught at IISER Pune by Prof Prafullkumar Tale.
 This repository serves both as a study resource and a reference for common computational methods used to approximate solutions for mathematical problems.

 ---